npetreley/PWS/README.md

 The file also contains the host IP for the endpoint URL.
 This is the URL for the web service that listens for presence notifications.

-The default port for the web service is 5000, so you'll need to make sure the PC or server running `endpoint.py` can accept TCP traffic over port 5000.
+The default port for the web service is 5000, but Cisco IM&P won't use 5000, so you'll need to set flask to use `8080` and make sure the PC or server running `endpoint.py` can accept TCP traffic over port 8080.

 ```
 {
   "params" : [
       {
         "SERVER" : "<your cimp server>",
-        "USERNAME" : "administrator",
+        "USERNAME" : "<administrator>",
-        "PASSWD" : "password"
+        "PASSWD" : "<password>"
         "HOST": "<host IP of the ENDPOINTURL>"
       }
   ]